 Once you reach the squat position, do not hold the position.
 Instead, immediately transition to jumping.
 Be sure to engage your arms and swing them up—fingertips reaching toward the ceiling at the height of your jump—to help gain more explosive momentum.

-By doing this exercise, you can develop greater explosive power, which can be helpful, especially if you get stuck in a powdery snowbank.
-As for the muscles this exercise targets, it is a pretty complete lower body move, as it helps build up your calves, hamstrings, quads, and glutes while assisting with your overall stabilization.
+Doing this exercise can develop greater explosive power, which can be helpful, especially if you get stuck in a powdery snowbank.
+As for the muscles this exercise targets, it is a pretty complete lower body move, as it helps build up your calves, hamstrings, quads, and glutes while assisting with overall stabilization.

 3. Walking Lunges